Unit 7, Timsway, Staines-upon-Thames, TW18 3JY

 His beers are regularly available in The George, London Stone, Two Rivers, Beehive and the nearby Riverside Club in Staines.
-Also the Barley Mow, Shepperton Green, the Thyme at the Tavern in Chertsey, and the Royal Marine in Lyne (and featuring in impending beer festival).
-The Compasses in Egham has had a few, and the Armstrong Gun occasional, as well of course the Egham USC.
+Also the Barley Mow, Shepperton Green, the Thyme at the Tavern in Chertsey, and the Royal Marine in Lyne (and featured in recent beer festival).
+The Compasses in Egham has had a few, and the Armstrong Gun occasional, as well of course the Egham USC which featured Black Swan Porter at it’s Easter 2017 BeerFest.
 Also bottles on sale in the off-licence next to the Two Rivers, and Cape Wine and Food.

 Following some trial brewing at a small site in Cobham, Marc and Andrew Sage moved Hedgedog Brewing to their current site in October 2014.
 In 2015 they won Beer of the Festival at Ascot Racecourse with Amber Ale.
 However, nothing seen or heard for several months and no signs of life at brewery; any news any one?

 Decent Brewery also started in late Autumn 2015 with a 10 barrel plant on the site of an old aircraft propellor factory in Addlestone.
-Appears to have ceased production and up for sale if you’re interested.
+Has ceased production and website has expired.
 Any news welcome.

 CAMRA definition of real ale in a bottle is that it is unpasteurised and is not artificially carbonated.
 It is a natural live product which contains yeast for a slow secondary fermentation in the bottle.
 This process provides wonderful fresh flavours and a pleasant, natural effervescence.
 A great hoppy example of this is is St. Austell Proper Job .